Applying to the Genetic Counseling Program

 Application Financial Assistance

-The Association of Genetic Counseling Program Directors has established a waiver for the $100 fee associated with the Genetic Counseling Admissions Match.
+The Genetic Counseling Educators Association has established a waiver for the $100 fee associated with the Genetic Counseling Admissions Match.
 Prospective students who demonstrate financial need AND have a cumulative GPA of 3.0 or greater can apply for a match fee waiver.
 Prospective students should apply for a fee waiver BEFORE registering for a Match Code Number.
-Applications for the match fee waiver are due October 4, 2023.
+Match fee waivers cannot be awarded to applicants who have already registered for the Match and paid the registration fee.
 There are a limited number of waivers, so not all applicants will receive one.
-Please visit https://natmatch.com/gcadmissions/applicants/register.html for additional details.
+Applications are due by October 3, 2025.
+Please visit https://natmatch.com/gcadmissions/applicants/register.html to apply and for additional details.
+Please direct any questions to gcmatchwaivers@gcea.onmicrosoft.com.

 Contact Information